Breeds

 An exquisitely fine and racy animal, Belgian Hares are very special and are not for everybody.
 They have particular needs different from other rabbits – such as, no wire floors, extra large pens and runs for plenty of exercise – or your whole house!
 This rabbit needs to be able to move for its health and strength for its extra long back.

 For the fancier, they also require lots of patience – Hares breed when they want to, and not on schedule with anyone else.
 Many people report having just one litter a year, which is more than enough for this fancy animal, who is on the endangered list because there is not a high demand for this old fashioned breed.
+In part, that may also be due to having been changed from it’s original heavyweight form to the fine-boned and racy modern configuration.

 They make ideal pets for people whom the wild look speaks to their heart and soul, they are usually very smart, easy to litter box train, leash train, affectionate and fairly calm, making them quite suitable for an indoor pet.
+In our experience, they like children as well, as long as your kid is trained to handle them with care with those long backs and legs.

 Belgian Hares were bred in Europe and England to look like the wild European hare.
 They were first imported to the U.S. in 1888 and fetched exorbitant prices – $500 to $1000 apiece in pre-1900 dollars!
 Those were called the Belgian Hare Boom Years.
 The Livestock Conservancy lists this rabbit as Threatened.
 For more info on the history this rabbit, visit the club page.